ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

   EAD\_ACCESS\_TOKEN is used only when uploading the first access token of a token series, but not for the update of access rights (see {{update-access-rights-c-rs}}).

-  Example: assuming ead\_label 24 and the value of the "access\_token" field equal to h'8343a1010aa2044c53...0f6a' (in CBOR diagnostic notation, elided for brevity), the critical EAD item is as follows:
+  Example: assuming ead\_label 24 and the value of the "access\_token" field equal to h'8343a1010aa2044c53...0f6a' (elided for brevity), the critical EAD item is as follows:

   ~~~~~~~~~~~ cbor-diag
   -24, h'8343a1010aa2044c53...0f6a'